x42/alsa_request_device/README.md

 Motivation
 ----------

-The tool is intended to be used with ALSA application that are not in a position do send a dbus request by themselves.
+The tool is intended to be used with ALSA applications that are not in a position to send dbus request by themselves.

 Description
 -----------

-The tool sends a request to the session message bus to reserve an audio-device:
+This tool sends a request to the session message bus to reserve an audio-device:
 Other applications which may currently use the device are asked to release it (which may or may not succeed depending on the given priority -p).